-The Asylum Seeker Vocational Education Training (ASVET) program is a Victorian State Government funded initiative to support up to 3000 people seeking asylum and refugees to gain access to VET courses.
+The Asylum Seeker Vocational Education and Training (ASVET) program is a Victorian State Government funded initiative which supports eligible people seeking asylum and refugees to gain access to VET courses.
 Under this initiative, the ASRC can directly refer eligible applicants to a range of Government-subsidised and free training and apprenticeship-pathway courses.

-Under this initiative, the ASRC will refer up to 1000 eligible applicants to Government subsidised training courses as listed on the Skills First Victoria website.
+Under this initiative, the ASRC will refer eligible applicants to Government subsidised training courses as listed on the Skills First Victoria website.

-From January 2017, TAFEs and Learn Locals are be able to directly enrol up to 2000 eligible people.
-Private training organisations (RTOs) will still require a referral from the ASRC to enrol students into approved VET courses.
+TAFEs and Learn Locals are able to directly enrol eligible people.
+Private registered training organisations (RTOs) require a referral from the ASRC to enrol students into approved Skills First VET courses.

 This web page provides specific information for all RTOs to assist them in the enrolment process and ongoing support of eligible students.

 The following criteria must be met for people to be eligible for to referral to a subsidised VET course:

 - people seeking asylum must be on a Bridging Visa Class E (BVE)

 - refugees must have a Safe Haven Enterprise Visa (SHEV) OR a Temporary Protection Visa (TPV)

 - people holding eligible visas must always have study rights and